founders4schools/iconfont4schools/README.md

 * Fixing bug with icon: increase patch digit
 * New icon: increase the minor digit
 * Breaking change: increase major digit

-The easier way to do it is with the `bower verson` command:
+The easier way to do it is with the `bower version` command:

     bower version [ major | minor | patch ]

-Then push your changes ande tag you just created.
+Then push your changes and tag you just created.